 Given their roles to monitor the management as a whole based on independence from the business affairs, the Company pays only fixed compensation to Directors who are Audit & Supervisory Committee Members.
-In addition, basic stance for such fixed compensation is as stated in "Compensation for Officers who do not have executive duties" (please refer to page 37), and it is determined by the Board of Directors upon deliberation of its contents at the Director Compensation Committee, in which Outside Directors make significant contributions.
+In addition, basic stance for such fixed compensation is as stated in "Compensation for Officers who do not have executive duties" (please refer to page 50), and it is determined by the Board of Directors upon deliberation of its contents at the Director Compensation Committee, which is chaired by an Outside Director and the majority of which is composed of Outside Directors.

-4. Resolutions by the General Meeting of Shareholders on compensation for Directors
+4. Resolutions by the General Meeting of Shareholders on compensation for Directors Base compensation

-Base compensation